PML-N, PPP demand probe into Aleema Khan’s properties

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Leaders from the Pakistan Muslim League-Nawaz and the Pakistan People’s Party lambasted the incumbent Pakistan Tehreek-e-Insaf government for its “double standards” of justice and demanded an investigation into the foreign properties owned by the prime minister’s sister.
+KARACHI: The leaders from the Pakistan Muslim League-Nawaz and the Pakistan Peoples Party lambasted the incumbent Pakistan Tehreek-e-Insaf government for its “double standards” of justice and demanded an investigation into the foreign properties owned by prime minister’s sister.

 He said the prime minister owns a palatial house despite being on record to say he has no known source of income.
 Ghani lamented that despite clear-cut directives of the Supreme Court, the names of Sindh chief minister and the Chairman of PPP Bilawal Bhutto Zardari have not been removed from the Exit Control List.
 Saeed Ghani said he might request the Sindh CM to ban the entry of federal ministers to Sindh who had caused political unrest.